thedarkjester/ConsensysAssignment/README.md

 1. Open 2 terminal windows
 2. In the first one run the following command `ganache-cli -l 10000000` - this sets a similar block gas limit to the mainnet
 3. In the second terminal run truffle `compile --all` and wait for compilation to complete
-4. Run a command to make sure there is a gasCosts folder from the root folder - `mkdir gasCosts` (you may need sudo)
+4. Run a command to make sure there is a gasCosts folder from the root folder - `mkdir gasCosts`
-5. Also create a folder for coverage testing from the root folder - `mkdir coverage` (you may need sudo)
+5. Also create a folder for coverage testing from the root folder - `mkdir coverage`
 6. In the second terminal window run `truffle test --network development` to run against your ganache-cli instance in terminal 1
 7. You will note the gas used per test - this includes a new instance of each of the contracts plus the command call
 8. There are currently 128 tests that cover all aspects of the code including some particular edge cases and attacks.
 I prefer to test everything I possibly can.